e271828e/Flight.jl/docs/notes/design/framework_spec.md

 spelling is `trim!(sim, problem; baseline = c, t0 = t)`.

-**The report, not an exception.** `trim!` returns a structured `TrimReport`: converged flag, solution NamedTuple (guess-shaped — warm-startable), final residuals with tolerances, iteration/evaluation counts, saturated-bounds list, and the commit's fired events (component paths and event names, empty when boundary zero ran quiet — [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions); a non-empty set also raises `TrimCommitEvents`, [Appendix C](#appendix-c-the-diagnostic-kind-set): the committed stores then sit at the post-handler point, not the reported solution, and a
+**The report, not an exception.** `trim!` returns a structured `TrimReport`: the `converged` flag — the service's own box test at the returned point, never a backend's opinion — solution NamedTuple (guess-shaped — warm-startable), final residuals with tolerances (the very numbers the verdict is read off), the backend's returned status together with its iteration/evaluation counts (diagnostic throughout: informative about *how* the solve went, decisive about nothing), saturated-bounds list, and the commit's fired events (component paths and event names, empty when boundary zero ran quiet — [§14.5](#145-boundary-zero-an-ordinary-boundary-with-authored-incoming-transitions); a non-empty set also raises `TrimCommitEvents`, [Appendix C](#appendix-c-the-diagnostic-kind-set): the committed stores then sit at the post-handler point, not the reported solution, and a